tobihans/gitbug-mcp/README.md

 # Git-Bug MCP Server

+> [!CAUTION]
+> Use at your own risk.
+> I haven't reviewed the code yet.
+This is just an experiment of mine.

-A Model Context Protocol (MCP) server that provides tools to interact with [git-bug](https://github.com/git-bug/git-bug), a distributed bug tracker embedded in Git.
+A (vibe-coded) Model Context Protocol (MCP) server that provides tools to interact with [git-bug](https://github.com/git-bug/git-bug), a distributed bug tracker embedded in Git.

 ## Features